GenericMappingTools/gmt/doc/rst/source/supplements/potential/gpsgridder.rst

    Append **w** if weights are given instead of uncertainties.
 This results in a weighted least squares fit.
 Note that **-W** only has an effect if **-C** is used.
    [Default uses no weights or uncertainties].
+   Note: At present the **-W** option is *unstable*.
+We do not yet know if it reflects a coding bug or a theoretical limitation.
+Users beware, and make sure you compare the results with non-weighted output for basic sanity checking.

 .. _-V: